Put flu season prep on your summer calendar

 - Mail postcards to patients who received flu shots last year, inviting them to come in early.

-- Visit the Marketing Hub on myHealthMart.com to download outreach letters, flyers and ads for flu season, including giveaways to market your pharmacy during clinics.
+- If you’re a Health Mart customer, visit the Marketing Hub on myHealthMart.com to download outreach letters, flyers and ads for flu season, including giveaways to market your pharmacy during clinics.

 - Have ads ready to go on multiple channels (e.g., social media, print, radio).